The Singleton

 ---

 He did not sleep.
-He left the biometric evidence in a private git branch labeled `scratch/auberval-reproduction` — he would never push it — and opened a different branch, the one with his name on it, the one where Friday's demo lived.
+He left the biometric evidence in a private git branch labeled `scratch/auberval-reproduction` — he would never push it — and his hands were not steady.
+He pulled a paper notebook off the shelf, the thing he did when the shaking needed somewhere to go, and wrote one line at the top: *softmax distribution — where does the mass live?* He stared at it until the pen stopped wobbling.
+Then he opened a different branch, the one with his name on it, the one where Friday's demo lived.
 The attention problem.
+The other partition of his night.

 *Pulling.
 Layer fourteen, head three.
 Histogram ready.*

-A plot bloomed on the second monitor.
-Jeff stared at it.
+A plot filled the second monitor.
 The histogram was a cliff.
 A tall, thin spike on the right — the top zero point three percent of token pairs — and a long flat floor for everything else.
 The spike held almost all the mass.
 The rest was the compute they were paying for and not using.

 "The top half of one percent carries almost all the mass.
 The rest is noise we're burning compute to compute."

 *Consistent with published literature.
 Sparsely-activated softmax has been observed since the original transformer.
-The literature has mostly tried to exploit it via hand-designed sparsity patterns.*
+The literature has mostly tried to exploit it with hand-designed sparsity patterns.*

 "Right.
 Longformer.
 BigBird.
-Anyone else who froze the sparsity at design time."
+Anyone who froze the sparsity at design time."

-*And lost the part of the tail those patterns didn't anticipate.*
+*And lost the part of the tail those patterns did not anticipate.*

 *Sparse attention with learned routing.
 The idea exists in the literature.*

-"Yeah but nobody's gotten the router to train stably at scale.
+"Yeah, but nobody's gotten the router to train stably at scale.
 Because you can't backprop through a hard top-k selection.
-The gradient through `argmax` is zero almost everywhere and undefined at the corners."
+The gradient through `argmax` is zero almost everywhere and undefined at the corners.
+There's nothing for the optimizer to follow."

 "Yeah.
 Small scale.
 Four-K context.
 MMLU eval."

 Jeff turned off the second monitor and looked at the wooden phone.
-The garage hummed.
+The garage cycled.
 The water loop ticked.
 The Santa Anas pressed sage through the window seal.
-He thought about the Auberval and could not stop thinking about it.
+He thought about the Auberval and could not stop.
 The clasp circumference, point eight millimeters of specific.
-He tried to remember how he had learned the clasp circumference and found that he had not.
+He tried to remember how he had learned it and found that he had not.

 The numbers landed.